 N. Students enrolled in a public school on a less than full-time basis shall be counted in ADM in the relevant school division.
 Students who are either (i) enrolled in a nonpublic school or (ii) receiving home instruction pursuant to § 22.1-254.1, and who are enrolled in public school on a less than full-time basis in any mathematics, science, English, history, social science, career and technical education, fine arts, foreign language, or health education or physical education course shall be counted in the ADM in the relevant school division on a pro rata basis as provided in the appropriation act.
-Each such course enrollment by such students shall be counted as 0.25 in the ADM; however, no such nonpublic or home

-159 school student shall be counted as more than one-half a student for purposes of such pro rata calculation.
-160 Such calculation shall not include enrollments of such students in any other public school courses.
+Each such course enrollment by such students shall be counted as 0.25 in the ADM; however, no such nonpublic or home school student shall be counted as more than one-half a student for purposes of such pro rata calculation.
+Such calculation shall not include enrollments of such students in any other public school courses.

-- O. Each school board shall provide at least three specialized student support positions per 1,000 students.
-For purposes of this subsection, specialized student support positions include school social workers, school psychologists, school nurses, licensed behavior analysts, licensed assistant behavior analysts, and other licensed health and behavioral positions, which may either be employed by the school board or provided through contracted services. - P. Each local school board shall provide those support services that are necessary for the efficient and cost-effective operation and maintenance of its public schools.
+O. Each school board shall provide at least three specialized student support positions per 1,000 students.
+For purposes of this subsection, specialized student support positions include school social workers, school psychologists, school nurses, licensed behavior analysts, licensed assistant behavior analysts, and other licensed health and behavioral positions, which may either be employed by the school board or provided through contracted services.